Abigail Thompson

 Abigail A. Thompson (born 1958 in Norwalk, Connecticut) is an American mathematician.
 She works as a professor of mathematics at the University of California, Davis, where she specializes in knot theory and low-dimensional topology.

 Education and career

 Thompson graduated from Wellesley College in 1979, and earned her Ph.D. in 1986 from Rutgers University under the joint supervision of Martin Scharlemann and Julius L. Shaneson.
 After visiting positions at the Hebrew University of Jerusalem and the University of California, Berkeley, she joined the University of California Davis faculty in 1988.
 Thompson had a postdoctoral fellowship with the National Science Foundation from 1988 to 1991 and a Sloan Foundation Fellowship from 1991 to 1993.
-She was a member of the Institute for Advanced Study in 1990-1991, 2000-2001, and 2015-2016.
+She was a member of the Institute for Advanced Study in 1990–1991, 2000–2001, and 2015–2016.
 She became the Chair of the Department of Mathematics at UC Davis in 2017.
-She is one of the current vice presidents of the American Mathematical Society; her term is February 1, 2019 to January 31, 2022.
+She was one of the vice presidents of the American Mathematical Society; her term ran from February 1, 2019 to January 31, 2022.